Rockbox: Cover Band Central “Spotlight Artist of the Month” – October 2018

 While some musical purists may disagree, playing covers take a lot of work, dedication and yes…talent.
 Making up something new is easy in that you can create anything you want and call it original.
 That doesn’t necessarily mean it’s going to be good.

 The successful cover bands are able to replicate songs that have already been written, and they’re all not only good songs, but they’re songs that everybody knows.

 In order to keep an audience, you have to come as close as you can to sounding like the original, while still making it your own.

 It’s all about the song.
 It’s all about the music – and how you present it.
 Some bands stay in high energy throughout a set, but Rockbox knows how to pace a show and break things down to a single instrument and vocal to emphasize dynamics.
 Watch the video below.

 In addition to their steady French Quarter gig, Rockbox occasionally takes the show on the road as their alter ego, Bourbon Street Hitmen.

 For any cover band, playing corporate gigs is striking gold.
 While it’s a higher pressure job compared to your corner bar, it generally pays very well, you’re provided with food and drink, and often travel and lodging expenses are covered.

 Rockbox cleverly “cleaned up” the band to deliver a similar show with BSH, and put together a great promo video to demonstrate the goods.
-Listen to the quick clip below of Robert and Eric on BSH, and then check out their promo video.
+Check out their promo video below.

 Eric Knight – Vocals